Public Works and Environmental Services Alert:

 SWMP operates and maintains a waste transfer station, two closed municipal solid waste landfills, a regional ashfill, and two recycling and disposal facilities.

-Every day, SWMP staff keep county communities clean, safe, and healthy by recycling and disposing of waste and offering the following services to county residents.
+Every day, SWMP staff keep county communities clean, safe, and healthy by recycling and disposing of waste.
+The county offers the following services to county residents.

 Grind brush and leaves into mulch for reuse.
 The mulch is offered free to residents.

-Transport yard waste to regional commercial composting facilities where they are processed into compost, mulch, and soil amendments.
+Transport yard waste to regional commercial composting facilities.
+There, it is processed into compost, mulch, and soil amendments.

-Safely recycle or dispose of common household hazardous waste items such as pesticides, herbicides, oil-based paint, batteries, and products containing mercury (thermometers and fluorescent lights).
+Safely recycle or dispose of common household hazardous waste items.
+These include pesticides, household cleaners, oil-based paint, batteries, and products containing mercury (thermometers and fluorescent lights).

-Collect computers, phones, cameras, televisions, fax machines, portable gaming devices, VCRs, video equipment, audio equipment, stereo equipment, and solar panels for recycling.
+Collect electronics for recycling.
+These include computers, phones, cameras, televisions, fax machines, portable gaming devices, VCRs, video equipment, audio equipment, stereo equipment, and solar panels.

 Safely recycle or dispose of waste cooking oil, motor oil, and antifreeze.